Anthony provides equity focused training, facilitation, coaching, assessment, planning and technical assistance for mission centered clients.

-Project management, stakeholder engagement and lead authorship of a regional racial equity data analysis and tracking indicators report with the University at Buffalo Regional Institute for the Community Foundation for Greater Buffalo, culminating in an upcoming community report to inform the ongoing work of the emergent Greater Buffalo Racial Equity Roundtable.
+- Lead authorship, stakeholder engagement and project management of a regional racial equity analysis and indicators report with the University at Buffalo Regional Institute for the Community Foundation for Greater Buffalo, culminating in a public facing report to frame the work of the Greater Buffalo Racial Equity Roundtable.

-Oversaw development of regional housing and neighborhood development strategies as well as a comprehensive examination of opportunity and racial, ethnic and geographic inequality in the region and a set of programmatic and policy recommendations known as a Fair Housing Equity Assessment for the University at Buffalo Regional Institute as part of One Region Forward, a HUD Sustainable Communities regional planning initiative for Buffalo Niagara.
+- Development of regional housing and neighborhood reinvestment strategies as well as a comprehensive examination of opportunity and racial, ethnic and geographic inequality in the region and a set of programmatic and policy recommendations known as a Fair Housing Equity Assessment for the University at Buffalo Regional Institute as part of One Region Forward, a HUD Sustainable Communities regional planning initiative for Buffalo Niagara.

-Oversaw organizational and programmatic development, staff hiring, partner relationship formation and collaborative work plan and contract development, and helped guide strategy formation and community impact efforts through the transition and start-up phase of Open Buffalo, a multi-million dollar initiative funded by Open Society Foundations to establish an institutional home for local policy and systems change leading to a more open, just and free city.
+- Organizational and programmatic development, staff hiring, partner relationship formation and collaborative work plan and contract development, and strategy formation and community impact efforts through the transition and start-up phase of Open Buffalo, a multi-million dollar initiative seeded by Open Society Foundations to establish an institutional home for local policy and systems change leading to a more open, just and free city.

 - State of the field research, data modeling and validation of resident mobility patterns and attraction efforts to guide efficacy analysis and program design for a national foundation in partnership with Detroit’s New Solutions Group.